Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 The four strata defined in Table \ref{tab:strata} exist for each source $j$.
 I can define analogously a variable $V_{i}^{j}$ indicating the principal stratum of unit $i$ defined by the joint values of the potential selection indicator of the source $j$, $(s_{i2}^{j}(1), s_{i2}^{j}(0))$. \begin{assumption} Source-specific monotonicity \\ For any source $j\in\{1,..., J \}$:

 \end{assumption} Assumption \ref{as:cond_mono} is analogous to Assumption \ref{as:mono} defined for each specific source of selection.
 It rules out the existence of one stratum for each source $j$ ($V_{i}^{j} = OC$ if positive monotonicity is assumed and $V_{i}^{j} = OT$ if negative monotonicity is assumed).
+Similarly, I can formulate an analogous, source-specific Assumption \ref{as:sele}: \begin{assumption} Source-specific Selection Model \\ For any source $j\in\{1,...,J\}$:\\ Under Positive Monotonicity,